SugarpIums/SugarpIums/README.md

 ✨️ I prefer not to be kissed or booped by those I don't know, not because of touch discomforts, just because I'm bad at interacting with others
 🌱 I love joining regis/scouts/species, if you are in any that have cute unis and a friendly vibe, I'm always open to reccommendations!
-🦋 I'm 99% of the time only on 18+, however sometimes I will go on Safe if I'm doing activities or looking at skins
+🦋 I'm 99% of the time only on 18+, however sometimes I will go on Safe if I'm doing activities or looking at skins 🌈 I usually sit at Docks, however sometimes I'll switch to Spawn if I'm bored and wanna people-watch

 ![](https://i.imgur.com/OQ1mZHe.png)